Coronation Chair: History

 In the 18th century, tourists could sit on the chair for a small payment to one of the vergers.
-Early tourists and choirboys of the abbey carved their initials and other graffiti into the chair, and the corner posts have been acutely damaged by souvenir hunters.
+Tourists, choirboys and boys of Westminster School carved their initials, names and other graffiti into the chair, and the corner posts have been acutely damaged by souvenir hunters.
+Nails have often been driven into the wood to attach fabric for coronations, and in preparation for Queen Victoria's Golden Jubilee, the chair was covered with a coating of brown paint.
 Sir Gilbert Scott, the Gothic revival architect and antiquary, described the chair as "a magnificent piece of decoration, but sadly mutilated".

 At 5:40 pm on 11 June 1914, the chair was the object of a bomb attack thought to have been organised by the Suffragettes.
 A corner of the chair was broken off in the explosion.
-Although it was strong enough to shake the abbey walls and loud enough to be heard from inside the Houses of Parliament, none of the 70 people in the abbey at the time were injured, and the Coronation Chair was faithfully restored.
+Although it was strong enough to shake the abbey walls and loud enough to be heard from inside the Houses of Parliament, none of the 70 people in the abbey at the time was injured, and the Coronation Chair was faithfully restored.

 Over the eight centuries of its existence, the chair has only been removed from Westminster Abbey twice.
 The first time was for the ceremony in Westminster Hall when Oliver Cromwell was inducted as Lord Protector of the Commonwealth of England.
-The second was during the Second World War when, concerned about the risk of it being damaged or destroyed by German air raids, the decision was made to move it out of London.
+The second was during the Second World War when, concerned about the risk of it being damaged or destroyed by German air raids, it was moved out of London.
 On 24 August 1939, the Stone of Scone was moved out of the way and the chair was loaded on a truck and, with two detectives accompanying the driver, it was driven to Gloucester Cathedral where the Dean and the Cathedral Architect signed for its receipt.
 The next day, five carpenters arrived to shore up the roof of a vaulted recess in the cathedral's crypt with timber supports.
 Once they had finished their work, the chair was moved into the recess.
 As it also provided the best protected location, the cathedral's 13th-century bog-oak effigy of Robert Curthose was placed on the chair.
 Sandbags were then used to seal off the recess.
 The chair remained there for the duration of the war.
 Meanwhile the chair used for the coronation of Mary II was relocated from Westminster Abbey to Winchester Cathedral for safekeeping.